-Laura Green Zeilinger has served as the Director of the Department of Human Services (DHS) since January 2015.
-In this capacity, Director Zeilinger is responsible for a 1,200-person agency that is charged with empowering every District resident to reach their full potential by providing meaningful connections to work opportunities, economic assistance, and supportive services.
+Laura Green Zeilinger has served as the Director of the DC Department of Human Services since January 2015.
+Laura is responsible for guiding DHS’s 1,500 personnel and budget of $933 million.
+Laura strives to empower every District resident to reach their full potential by providing meaningful connections to work opportunities, economic assistance, and supportive services.

-Ms. Zeilinger is an alumna of Sarah Lawrence College and a graduate of the Washington College of Law at American University.
-She and her family have lived in Washington, DC for over two decades.
+Laura is an alumna of Sarah Lawrence College and a graduate of the Washington College of Law at American University.
+She and her family have lived in the District for more than two decades.